piphamilton/waveform-tools/README.md

 `extract_larsoft_waveforms --help` for options, and see the source for a description of the output format.

+The waveforms are accessed through an input tag with the format: [module label]:[product instance name]:[process name] (as returned by eventdump).

 ### `extract_larsoft_hits.cxx`

-Extracts hits from a larsoft file into a flat text file, much like `extract_larsoft_waveforms` does for raw data
+Extracts hits from a larsoft file into a flat text file, much like `extract_larsoft_waveforms` does for raw data.

 ### `read_samples.h`